 And don’t forget once you pay off your mortgage, you will no longer have the ability to deduct the mortgage interest come tax time.
 However, more than likely you are better off with the savings in interest versus any tax savings you get from the mortgage tax deduction.

 Here’s an Example:

-Let’s pretend you earn $50,000 per year and you owe $200,000 on your mortgage at 4.5 percent interest.
+Let’s assume you earn $50,000 per year and you owe $200,000 on your mortgage at 4.5 percent interest.
 Therefore you would pay roughly $9,000 in mortgage interest and would then deduct that amount from your taxable income.
 The result is instead of getting taxed on $50,000 this year, you would only be taxed on $41,000.

 This puts you in the 25 percent tax bracket and since you lowered your taxable income by $9,000 with the deduction from the mortgage interest, you will save $2,250 come tax time.

 However, once your house is paid off this deduction goes away, which is why the majority of people think it’s a good idea to keep your mortgage for the deduction.